Updated February 3, 2025

 Overview

 The Main Access Power Ionizer is another well-established player in the pool ionizer space.
-The system has been on the market since the 90s and is arguably the most popular pool ionizer on the market.
+The system has been on the market since the 90s and is arguably the most popular pool ionizer.
 The Power Ionizer is “if it ain’t broke, don’t fix it” incarnate.
 It ionizes water, of that there is no doubt.
-However, if you have design tastes and like modern tech, it’s not going to fit the bill.
-It hasn’t changed in over 20 years and it shows.
+However, it won’t fit the bill if you have design tastes and like modern tech.
+It hasn’t changed in over 20 years, and it shows.

 While the Power Ionizer is sometimes marketed for ‘any pool up to 40,000 gallons’, it is designed for aboveground pools.
-Everything from the external power transformer to the large temperature readout, to the plumbing connections, screams aboveground.
-You certainly could adapt the fittings for hard plumbing used in inground pools, but it’s not common.
+Everything from the external power transformer to the large temperature readout and plumbing connections screams aboveground.
+You certainly could adapt the fittings for hard plumbing used in inground pools, but it’s uncommon.
 While the control module itself does not have a UL listing for electrical safety, it uses an external transformer that’s listed.
 I guess that’s safe, but with the knockoff replacement parts popping up on Amazon, I’d be careful what you’re plugging into it.
 Electrical safety around water is no joke!

 Installation

 The installation of the Power Ionizer is the most straightforward of the bunch.
 If you’re installing it on an aboveground pool, you don’t need to do any gluing because it’s designed to work with the threaded fittings that come with the pool filter.
-The ionizing chamber screws onto the filter and then the flex hose that normally comes off the filter is attached to the other side of the chamber.
-The control model is propped up on the hose chamber itself so there is nothing to mount there.
-And the power supply just plugs into an outlet.
+The ionizing chamber screws onto the filter, and then the flex hose that usually comes off the filter is attached to the other side of the chamber.
+The control model is propped up on the hose chamber itself, so there is nothing to mount.
+And the power supply plugs into an outlet.
 It’s not pretty, but it works.

 Setup and Maintenance

-Like all mineral systems, you have to balance the pH, alkalinity, and calcium hardness before ramping up the minerals.
-With the Power Ionizer, you also need to ramp up the total dissolved solids (TDS) to at least 1,000.
+Like all mineral systems, you must balance the pH, alkalinity, and calcium hardness before ramping up the minerals.
+With the Power Ionizer, you must ramp up the total dissolved solids (TDS) to at least 1,000.
 This is to ensure the controller can conduct electricity between the electrodes.
-Whereas the ClearBlue system has a ‘constant current’ circuit that compensates for low water conductivity, the Power Ionizer needs the water resistance lowered in order to work.
-The TDS is usually increased using salt which is why the Power Ionizer is sometimes billed as a ‘Hybrid Salt System’.
+Whereas the ClearBlue system has a ‘constant current’ circuit compensating for low water conductivity, the Power Ionizer needs lowered water resistance to work.
+The TDS is usually increased using salt, so the Power Ionizer is sometimes billed as a ‘Hybrid Salt System.’
 The salt is put in the water to assist the ionizing function – not to generate chlorine like a salt system.
 But be careful before you put salt in your aboveground pool because it will void some manufacturer warranties.

-They refer to the mineral cell as a replacement chamber and it is made of copper only.
-It is sometimes advertised as copper/silver, but we purchased a ‘genuine manufacturer’ replacement chamber and had it tested in the lab because we were curious how they could sell it for under $90.
+They refer to the mineral cell as a replacement chamber made of copper only.
+It is sometimes advertised as copper/silver, but we purchased a ‘genuine manufacturer’ replacement chamber and tested it in the lab because we were curious how they could sell it for under $90.
 The lab analysis came back with 99.90% copper with some other impurities.
 The cell should last one pool season, but some customers report getting more than one season from a cell.

-The Power Ionizer replacement chamber is difficult to swap out because it has so many connections.
+The Power Ionizer replacement chamber is difficult to swap out because it has many connections.
 You have to unscrew the four mounting screws, lift off the controller, and pull the wires from the terminals.
-If you’re lucky, you won’t have much corrosion, and everything with come apart, but you might have to fight with it for a bit.
+If you’re lucky, you won’t have much corrosion, and everything will come apart, but you might have to fight with it for a bit.
 Then, you have to unscrew the chamber from the plumbing and try not to get wet (it’s best to plug the jets first if you have screw-in plugs).
-Again, hopefully, it’s not too scaled up and it just comes off, but you might need a pipe wrench if it’s glued on with scale.
-The threaded fittings need to be re-wrapped with Teflon tape before the new chamber is fitted.
-It might take a couple of tries to make sure you have enough tape to prevent leaking.
+Again, hopefully, it’s not too scaled up, and it just comes off, but you might need a pipe wrench if it’s glued on with scale.
+The threaded fittings must be re-wrapped with Teflon tape before fitting the new chamber.
+It might take a couple of tries to ensure you have enough tape to prevent leaking.
 Then, you have to hook all the connections back up.

 Unique Features